-Showy perennial with an unbranching stem arising from basal leaves, with a single, sunflower-like flower head.
+Glade coneflower is a showy native perennial wildflower with an unbranching stem arising from basal leaves, with a single, sunflower-like flower head.
 Disk flowers with spiny bracts; ray flowers rose-colored and somewhat drooping, 1½–3½ inches long.
 Pollen yellow.
 Blooms May–July.
 Basal leaves in a clump, strap-shaped, up to 12 inches long including the long stalks; stem leaves shorter and lacking stalks.
 Stems and leaves with stiff, spreading hairs.
-Fruits in a burrlike, dome-shaped head that blackens upon drying.
+Fruits in a burlike, dome-shaped head that blackens upon drying.

-Similar species: Pale purple coneflower (E. pallida) has white, not yellow pollen, and has a more western range.
+Similar species: Pale purple coneflower (E. pallida) is the most similar.
+It has white, not yellow pollen, and has a more western range.